u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 - Use the IDs to scrape the comments details

-- Merge the two dataframe
+- Merge the two dataframes

 ## Step 5: Export and Data Pre-processing